protoloft/klipper_z_calibration/README.md

 ### Many thanks for all your feedback to make this happen!

-And, if you like my work and would like to support me, please feel free to tip me here:
+And, if you like my work and would like to support me, please feel free to donate here:

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate?hosted_button_id=L3ZN4SAWW2NMC)